Velocity and stroke rate reconstruction of canoe sprint team boats based on panned and zoomed video recordings: Results

 We evaluate two distinct approaches for modelling a motion signal $r(t)$ for paddle stroke estimation.
 The results for both approaches are summarized in Tab. \ref{tab:stroke-metrics}.
 The ViTPose-based approach clearly outperforms the method relying solely on bounding box data as the motion signal.
 We show Bland-Altman analysis and relative deviation over distance of this method in Fig. \ref{fig:res-stroke1}.
 Note that the distribution of the relative deviation across distance is subject to some variations which arise due to systematic occlusions in the video data as shown in Fig. \ref{fig:okkls}.

-Using ViTPose, we obtain a sample-to-sample $\textit{RMSE}$ of 2.352 ± 2.347 and an $\textit{RRMSE}$ of 0.022 ± 0.024.
-In contrast, the bounding box signal yields an $\textit{RMSE}$ of 7.846 ± 4.899 and an $\textit{RRMSE}$ of 0.069 ± 0.040.
+Using ViTPose, we obtain a sample-to-sample $\textit{RMSE}$ of 1.753 m/s and a $\textit{MAPE}$ of 0.009.
+In contrast, the bounding box signal yields an $\textit{RMSE}$ of 6.467 m/s and a $\textit{MAPE}$ of 0.039.
 For both metrics, the error of the ViTPose-based method is less than one third of that observed with the bounding box approach.

-Moreover, the ViTPose-derived profile exhibits substantially stronger correlation with the reference signal compared to the bounding box-based profile (Spearman $\rho$ of 0.932 vs.\ 0.686).
+Moreover, the ViTPose-derived profile exhibits substantially stronger correlation with the reference signal compared to the bounding box-based profile (Spearman $\rho$ of 0.975 vs.\ 0.807).
 A qualitative comparison for two races is shown in Fig.~\ref{fig:res-stroke}.

 In terms of computational cost, reconstructing the stroke rate for all lanes in a video requires on average 1179 seconds using ViTPose, whereas the bounding box-based method requires only 411 seconds.
 For context, homography estimation across all frames takes 2243 seconds on average, while velocity profile estimation requires 537 seconds of computation time.